subsquid/docs/docs/sdk/resources/migrate/migrate-to-arrowsquid-on-substrate.md

 ## Step 2

 Replace the old `setDataSource()` processor configuration call with a combination of [setGateway()](/sdk/reference/processors/substrate-batch/general/#set-gateway) and [setRpcEndpoint()](/sdk/reference/processors/substrate-batch/general/#set-rpc-endpoint).
-Use a [public Subsquid Network gateway+dataset URL for your network](/subsquid-network/reference/substrate-networks).
+Use a [public Subsquid Network gateway URL for your network](/subsquid-network/reference/substrate-networks).
 If your squid did not use an RPC endpoint before, find one for your network and set it with [setRpcEndpoint()](/sdk/reference/processors/substrate-batch/general/#set-rpc-endpoint).
 For Aleph Zero your edit might look like this:
 ```diff
  processor
 -  .setDataSource({